Take a Lenten Journey

 Pointing out the good/positive qualities/aspects of people and situations

-Not complaining about other people or things
+Refrain from complaining or gossiping about other people

 Advocating for a social justice issue